 If you don’t know where to start, try these steps:

 - Make a list of things you need to do.
 Make a note of what’s most important, what’s due first, and how long things will take.
 This lets you get a clearer picture of what you actually need to get done.
 It might turn out that it’s less than you think, or that some of the tasks will be quicker than your stress made them seem.

 - With long tasks, work backwards: when is something due?
 How much would you need to get done each day to finish it on time?
 Maybe you have more time than you think.

 - Speaking of small things, break down big jobs into smaller ones.
 This can help them feel much more achievable.
-‘Clean the entire flat’ is intimidating, but ‘organise your sock drawer’ followed by ‘sweep the kitchen floor’ is much more manageable.
+‘Clean your room’ is intimidating, but ‘put away any clothes you've left out’ followed by ‘vacuum the floor’ is much more manageable.

 - Let things go.
 If you’re in a major crunch time, identify some tasks or responsibilities that can just wait until later.
 Stress can make you feel like everything is equally important, and sometimes it is - but usually there are one or two things you can set aside until you have more time.